• About

 Friday afternoon or evening: Shape dough, cover and put it in the fridge.

-Saturday morning, afternoon or evening: Remove dough from the fridge, turn it out, score it and bake!
+Saturday morning, afternoon or evening: Remove dough from the fridge, turn it out, reshape if needed, score it and bake!

 My best advice?
 Try this No-Knead Olive Artisan Bread toasted, slathered with mayo then topped with sliced tomatoes, a good drizzle of olive oil, lots of flaky salt and crushed black pepper for the best tomato toast!

-Try this Green Olive & Rosemary Artisan Bread or this Simple Focaccia Bread next.
+Try this Simple Everyday Sandwich Bread or this Green Olive & Rosemary Artisan Bread next.

 If you make this recipe, please tag me on Pinterest or Instagram so I can see!